dcomtois/summarytools/README.md

 view(iris_stats_by_species)
 ```

-## Special Case - Using descr() With by() For One Variable Only
+## Special Case - Using descr() With by() For A Single Variable

-Instead of showing several tables having one column each, the `view()`
+Instead of showing several tables having only one column each, the
-will assemble the results into a single table:
+`view()` function will assemble the results into a single table:

 ``` r
 BMI_by_age <- with(tobacco,